-- 33 At the time of writing consultation is currently taking place on a proposed national standard methodology for assessing local housing need.
-The key proposal is that 2014-based household projections will provide the demographic baseline for the assessment, rather than the more recent 2016-based projections (ordinarily the most recent data would be used). - 34 The Ministry of Housing, Communities and Local Government are proposing that the formula for calculating local housing need will be reviewed in the medium term in time for use with issue of the next (2018-based) projections to be released in autumn 2020.
-All aspects of the calculation remain the same as previously set out in planning practice guidance and will continue to apply for the purpose of calculating the 5-year housing land requirement / supply for authorities where adopted plans are more than 5 years old. - 35 The figure forms part of the Housing Delivery Test (HDT) calculation; this looks at housing delivery as a proportion of requirement over a 3-year rolling period.
-From next year the HDT will use the local housing need figure as part of the need element of the calculation for 2018/19, and household projections alone will cease to form any part of the HDT calculation from November 2021/22.
-Local housing need is based on two factors the 2014-based household projections as discussed above, and the affordability ratio.
+35 Currently the 2014-based household projections provide the demographic baseline for the assessment, rather than the more recent 2016-based projections (ordinarily the most recent data would be used).

+36 The Government is proposing that the formula for calculating local housing need will be reviewed in the medium term in time for use with issue of the next (2018-based) projections to be released in autumn 2020.
+All aspects of the calculation remain the same as previously set out in planning practice guidance and will continue to apply for the purpose of calculating the 5-year housing land requirement / supply for authorities where adopted plans are more than 5 years old.

+37 The figure forms part of the Housing Delivery Test (HDT) calculation; this looks at housing delivery as a proportion of the requirement over a 3-year rolling period.
+From 2018/19 the HDT will use the local housing need figure as part of the need element of the calculation, and household projections alone will cease to form any part of the HDT calculation from November 2021/22.
+Local housing need is based on two factors - the 2014-based household projections as discussed above, and the affordability ratio.
 The ratio is updated annually, and the 10-year period used to calculate household growth also moves annually.
-Therefore, the local housing need calculation will continue to change annually even though the same household projections continue to be used. - The following is an example calculation as it would apply to Rotherham, latest affordability ratio is for 2017 so this example covers the 3-year period 2014-17
+Therefore, the local housing need calculation will continue to change annually even though the same household projections continue to be used.